Chinese Weapons

 anyone else in danger.

-for an injury, damage or loss incurred by use or miss-use of any merchandise
+Nihonzashi LLC, its employees, and associated companies are not responsible for any injury, damage or loss incurred by use or miss-use of any merchandise

 sold on this site.
 It is the purchasers responsibility to comply to local, state